-The Municipality is responsible for electricity distribution and reticulation in the five main towns, Clanwilliam, Citrusdal, Graafwater, Elands Bay and Lamberts Bay.
+The Municipality is responsible for electricity distribution and reticulation in the five main towns, 'Clanwilliam, Citrusdal, Graafwater, Elands Bay and Lamberts Bay.
 In these towns, electricity and street lighting are provided to all formal areas and most informal areas.
 Wupperthal, Algeria, Leipoldtville, Elandskloof and farms within the municipal area are supplied by Eskom.

 During the 2019/20 financial year, 180 low-cost houses in Lamberts Bay received electricity for the first time and 400 plots were fully serviced and ready for connections.
 Streetlights were also installed at this location.
+During 2020/2021 an additional of 45 low costs houses also received electricity.